jethornton/rpi/docs/source/install-10D.rst

 Click on `Next` then set the country, language, time zone and check off use English language and keyboard the press `Next`.

-Skip setting a new password for user `pi` we will replace that slice of pi later with your user name so just press `Next`.
+Set the password you want to use and press `Next`.

 On the next screen usually you just press `Next`.